abraunegg/onedrive/docs/application-security.md

 | Sites.ReadWrite.All   | Delegated | Have full access to all items in all site collections | No |
 | offline_access   | Delegated | Maintain access to data you have given it access to | No |

 When these delegated API permissions are combined, these provide the effective authentication scope for the OneDrive Client for Linux to access your data.
-The effective 'default' permissions will be:
+The resulting effective 'default' permissions will be:

 | API / Permissions name | Type | Description | Admin consent required |
 |---|---|---|---|